The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Steps can be taken to address these common challenges and ensure teams are embarked on a journey of sustainable improvement.

-Thus assuming we actually do have product goals and goals for our delivery performance, the fundamental questions to be tackled in a respective should be:
+Thus assuming we actually do have goals for product and delivery performance, fundamental questions to be tackled in a respective should be:

 - What’s helping us (achieve our goals), and